 How Do You Use Bondic?

-The small bottle of Bondic glue makes it easy to apply the liquid plastic welder.
-Take this stage very slowly, as you’ll only need a tiny amount of this glue for it to be effective.
+The Bondic bottle makes it easy to apply the liquid plastic welder.
+Take this stage very slowly, as you’ll only need a tiny amount of glue for it to be effective.

-When you are attaching two items together, only put the glue on one piece.
+When you are attaching two items together, apply the applicator tip on one piece.
 You’ll need to make sure your adhesive is applied where the UV light can reach it, or it won’t set and fulfill its desired role.

-From there, you’ll apply the included UV light, which you’ll need to leave for around four seconds.
+From there, you’ll apply the included ultraviolet light , which you’ll need to leave for around four seconds.
 If your Bondic glue has been placed over a large area, move the wand around to set the adhesive fully.

 Some users like to repeat this step if they are fixing large or heavy items, and you’ll want to start the process in this Bondic review again until you get your desired result.